shah-rohan/icechip/README.md

 Sample data to test these scripts can be found at the Gene Expression Omnibus (GEO) under accession number GSE103543 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE103543).
 The calibration table provided in the "Example Files" folder is designed to work with these sample data.

 ## Scripts
-The following scripts are used to analyze the ICeChIP-seq datasets.
+The following bash scripts are used to analyze the ICeChIP-seq datasets.
 They are provided in the "Scripts" folder.

 ### icechip
 The icechip script should be run on the sequencing reads from each sample (i.e. on every input and on every IP).
 This script will: